cloudshiftinc/gradle-release-plugin/gradle/docs/README.md

 | `patch`        | 1.2.2-SNAPSHOT | 1.2.2 | 1.2.3-SNAPSHOT |

 `patch` is the default behaviour when `release.bump` is not specified.

+`release.bump` can be adjusted persistently in the `release` extension; using the `release.bump` property overrides any other setting.

 ### Specify the release version